Woman: Fertility and family life

-Religion

-Particular religious doctrines have specific stipulations relating to gender roles, social and private interaction between the sexes, appropriate dressing attire for women, and various other issues affecting women and their position in society.
-In many countries, these religious teachings influence the criminal law, or the family law of those jurisdictions (see Sharia law, for example).
-The relation between religion, law and gender equality has been discussed by international organizations.

 Education

 Single-sex education has traditionally been dominant and is still highly relevant.
 Universal education, meaning state-provided primary and secondary education independent of gender, is not yet a global norm, even if it is assumed in most developed countries.
 In some Western countries, women have surpassed men at many levels of education.
 For example, in the United States in 2005/2006, women earned 62% of associate degrees, 58% of bachelor's degrees, 60% of master's degrees, and 50% of doctorates.

+In 2020, 87% of the world's women were literate, compared to 90% of men; at the same time, only 59% of women in sub-Saharan Africa were literate.
 The educational gender gap in Organisation for Economic Co-operation and Development (OECD) countries has been reduced over the last 30 years.
 Younger women today are far more likely to have completed a tertiary qualification: in 19 of the 30 OECD countries, more than twice as many women aged 25 to 34 have completed tertiary education than have women aged 55 to 64.
-In 21 of 27 OECD countries with comparable data, the number of women graduating from university-level programs is equal to or exceeds that of men.
+In 21 of 27 OECD countries with comparable data, the number of women graduating from university-level programmes is equal to or exceeds that of men.
 15-year-old girls tend to show much higher expectations for their careers than boys of the same age.

 While women account for more than half of university graduates in several OECD countries, they receive only 30% of tertiary degrees granted in science and engineering fields, and women account for only 25% to 35% of researchers in most OECD countries.